+During the year ended December 31, 2022, 100% of revenue was generated from two customers.
+Unlike prior years, we received no governmental contracts.
 During the year ended December 31, 2021, approximately 56% of revenues were generated from two governmental entities ("Governmental client").
 Our contracts with both of such Governmental clients expired in 2021.
-During the year ended December 31, 2020, approximately 85% of revenues were generated from one Governmental client pursuant to our contract with such entity.
-No other client accounted for more than 10% of revenues.